tomrod/andana/_posts/2019-01-11-python-regression.md

 ## Generating training and validation datasets

 We use an 80/20% split for training and validation.
 There are many ways to approach this.
-As the data is small, a simple choice rule using a uniform random varible `np.random.rand`.
+As the data is small, a simple choice rule using a uniform random variable `np.random.rand`.
 Three random vectors are also generated to add noise to highlight that stuffing a training set does result in higher fit on the training set, but does not improve fit on the testing set.

 ```python
 msk = np.random.rand(len(df_clean)) < .8